Exercise physiology is important for people living with Parkinson’s.

 Mental health benefits

-Research suggests that regular exercise is the only thing currently shown in research to slow the progression of Parkinson’s disease.
-Maintaining fitness levels can potentially delay the worsening of symptoms and maintain a higher quality of life.
+Research suggests that regular exercise is the only intervention currently shown to slow the progression of Parkinson’s.
+Maintaining or improving your fitness levels can potentially delay the worsening of symptoms and help you maintain a higher quality of life.

-An exercise physiologist can provide ongoing support, motivation, and education to help you stay committed to your exercise routine.
-They can also monitor your progress and adjust your program as needed to ensure it remains effective.
+One of the greatest benefits of working with an exercise physiologist is having ongoing support, motivation, and education to help you stay committed to your exercise routine.
+Your AEP will monitor your progress and adjust your program as needed to ensure it remains effective.
+This support is crucial for maintaining consistency and achieving long-term benefits.

-Why should I see an EP if I have PD?
+Why should you see an AEP if you have Parkinson’s?

 • Exercise is second only to medication in terms of effectiveness in slowing the progression of Parkinson’s disease.
 (2)